NewGaea/kasuto_hylian/standards/Documentation-Standards.md

 #### 1.c.3 | Navigation Links
 Most notes outside of the **archival** directory should contain some link to navigate to at least one connected page.

+### 1.d | File Naming Conventions
+In general, files in or related to the Archives may use any convention so long as each archival directory uses the same convention.
+Files in the active, non-archived sections of the project, should be in `kebab-case` for files with text, and should use `snake_case` for files containing non-text data such as images, compressed archives, or audio.